-Over the past decade or more, Washington higher education institutions, especially the community and technical colleges, have focused on clearly defining and working to address the systemic challenges related to student math achievement and success.
-At its most basic level, the problem can characterized as having two key components: not enough math and not the “right” math.
+For more than a decade, Washington higher education institutions, especially the community and technical colleges, have been focused on clearly defining and working to address the systemic challenges related to student math achievement and success.
+At its most basic level, the problem can be characterized as having two key components: not enough math and not the “right” math.

-Currently the default option for all students—in high school, developmental math sequences, and the traditional college entry-level math course—is an algebra-intensive sequence leading to calculus, despite clear evidence that few students will ever take or need calculus for their academic programs.
-There’s also a lack of alignment across educational sectors (K-12, community and technical colleges, baccalaureate institutions) so transfer issues become critical, as does the need to design math pathways around what students will need moving forward in their programs and careers rather than looking backward to replicate high school preparation.
+The default option for all students—in high school, developmental math sequences, and the traditional college entry-level math course—has been an algebra-intensive sequence leading toward calculus, despite clear evidence that few students will ever take or need calculus for their academic programs.
+The lack of alignment across educational sectors (K-12, community and technical colleges, baccalaureate institutions) makes transfer issues critical and underscores the need to design math pathways around what students will need moving forward in their programs and careers rather than by looking backward to replicate high school preparation.

-Both of these problem areas can be addressed by clarifying the “math pathways” available to students that are most relevant to their programs of study and future goals, along with improved advising and support students need to make informed choices and be successful as they move from high school into college and through relevant gateway math courses to complete meaningful degrees or credentials.
+Colleges in Washington continue to address these problems by designing and clarifying “math pathways” available to students that are most relevant to their programs of study and future goals, improving placement and advising, and offering the support students need to both make informed choices and to be successful as they move into college and through relevant gateway math courses to complete meaningful degrees or credentials.

-This website provides a forum and space to describe the wide range of innovative work underway in Washington higher education to improve student math success through improving their math pathways.
-Much of the work has been supported and enhanced through the Math Pathways to Completion (MPC) project which began in 2016; while the project officially ends at the end of 2018, the Washington math pathways work will continue; the goal is for this site to continue to be a place for sharing information and ideas about this important work.
+This website provides a forum and space to describe the wide range of innovative work underway in Washington higher education to improve student math success.
+Much of the ground level work was supported and enhanced through the Math Pathways to Completion (MPC) project which began in 2016.
+While the project officially ended in 2018, the innovation continues, and the goal for this site is to continue to be a place for sharing information and ideas about this important work.